Man dies after shooting on Old Oyster Point Road in NN

 Police responded to the shooting around 12:46 a.m.
 Tuesday in the 800 block of Old Oyster Point Road, not far from Brighton Lane and J Clyde Morris Boulevard.

-When units arrived at the location, they found a man outside who was shot.

-The man was transported to the hospital where he died from his injuries.
+When units arrived at the scene, outside Hoss’s Deli, they found a man outside who was shot.
+The victim was transported to the hospital where he died from his injuries.
+Police later identified him as 30-year-old Aaron West, from Gloucester.

+A witness described to 10 On Your Side’s KaMaria Braye what he heard and saw.

+“It sounded like a 40 caliber or better.
+I heard and counted like six rounds.
+I got on my stomach and I went towards the store, into the store, and told employees to sit down,” Richard And’re Gayles explained.
+“After that, I went back and seen someone say ‘Don’t call the police’ and they were traveling east to the west.”

 Check WAVY.com for the latest updates.